 The Anchorage ATHENA Society is a program of the Anchorage Chamber of Commerce that works year round to encourage the potential of all women as valued members and leaders of the business community.
 Most recently the Anchorage ATHENA Society has reorganized and a number of committees were formed to work on the luncheon, raise money for scholarships as well as explore other activities which will give its members the opportunity to create leadership initiatives, link resources and establish local mentoring and scholarship programs.

-The ATHENA Society now approaches 275 members, representing a diverse group of professionals with 11 new inductees this year.
-The first award was given to Dr. Joyce Murphy in 1988 and then in 1995 it was presented to Eleanor Andrews, the current Anchorage ATHENA Society Chair.
-That year she traveled to the National ATHENA Conference which inspired her to start the local group.
+The ATHENA Society now has 371 members, representing a diverse group of professionals.
+The first award was given to Dr. Joyce Murphy in 1988 and then in 1995 it was presented to Eleanor Andrews.
+That year Eleanor traveled to the National ATHENA Conference which inspired her to found Anchorage ATHENA.